 ban.do Wellness

-I was personally asked by ban.do’s Senior Creative Director and President to evolve the brand into the wellness space.
-I created a content framework with plenty of room for growth and play, then led the editorial direction of a series of products to educate the customer with humor and meaning.
+I was asked by ban.do’s Senior Creative Director to help evolve the brand into the wellness space.
+I first brought the brand’s five pillars of wellness to life with descriptive text, then jumped in to lead the editorial direction on a series of products to educate the customer with humor and meaning.

-I recruited thought leaders from a variety of fields and coached them in sharing their knowledge, worked closely with therapists to translate expertise into accessible insights, and collaborated with many artists to merge voice and visuals.
+I recruited thought leaders from a variety of fields and worked closely with them to share their knowledge, collaborated with therapists to translate expertise into accessible insights, and provided words for artists to merge with visuals.

 The result: A high-performing, ever-growing foundational collection that continues to steer the brand’s direction and diversify its audience.